quicwg/qlog/draft-marx-qlog-main-schema.md

 * name: an optional, user-chosen string (e.g., "NETWORK-1", "loadbalancer45",
   "reverseproxy@192.168.1.1", ...)
-* type: one of three values: "server", "client", "network".
+* type: one of four values: "server", "client", "network" or "unknown".

   * client indicates an endpoint which initiates the connection.
   * server indicates an endpoint which accepts the connection.
   * network indicates an observer in between client and server.
+  * unknown indicates the endpoint is unknown.
-* flow: one of two values: "client" or "server".
+* flow: one of three values: "client", "server" or "unknown".

   * This field is only required if type is "network".
   * client indicates that this vantage point follows client data flow semantics (a packet_sent goes in the direction of the server).
   * server indicates that this vantage point follow server data flow semantics (a packet_sent goes in the direction of the client).
+  * unknown indicates that the flow is unknown.

 The type field MUST be present.
 The flow field MUST be present if the type field has value "network".
 The name field is optional.